Pedestrian Accident Lawyers Serving Pembroke Pines

 - Expenses for expert witnesses

 Usually, you either pay these bills as they come up, or your attorney takes them from your settlement or judgment sum.
 Whichever the case, you’ll bear these expenses whether or not you win your case.What Is the Statute of Limitations for Pembroke Pines Pedestrian Accident Claims?

 If you’re involved in a Pembroke Pines pedestrian accident, it is best to speak with a lawyer as soon as possible.
 Florida’s Statute of Limitations dictates the period you must file a lawsuit.

-Under this law, you only have four years to file a pedestrian collision lawsuit.
+Under this law, you only have two years to file a pedestrian collision lawsuit.
 The time starts counting from the accident date.
 If you miss this deadline, you may lose your right to compensation.